Re-enter the Sandman

 Re-enter the Sandman was a professional wrestling live event produced by Extreme Championship Wrestling (ECW) on October 23, 1999.
 The event was held in the ECW Arena in Philadelphia, Pennsylvania in the United States.
 Excerpts from Re-enter the Sandman aired on episode #11 of the television show ECW on TNN on The Nashville Network on November 5, 1999, as well as on episodes #340, #331, and #343 of the syndicated television show ECW Hardcore TV on October 29, November 5, and November 19, 1999.
 A "fan cam" recording of the event was later released by the Highspots Network.

-Re-enter the Sandman marked the return of the Sandman and Mikey Whipwreck to ECW, as well as the debut of Elektra and the final appearance of Miss Congeniality.
+Re-enter the Sandman marked the return of the Sandman and Mikey Whipwreck to ECW, as well as the debut of Elektra and the final appearance of Angelica.

 Event

 The Sandman returned to ECW at Re-enter the Sandman.

 The event was attended by approximately 1,500 people.
 The commentators for the event were Joey Styles and Joel Gertner.

 The event began with Joey Styles interviewing Sign Guy Dudley.
 Dudley gave a promo in which he claimed to be the greatest manager in professional wrestling, then renamed himself "Lou E. Dangerously" (a reference to Paul E. Dangerously).
 Dangerously then introduced the returning Mikey Whipwreck.

 The opening bout saw ECW World Heavyweight Champion Mike Awesome defend his title against Mikey Whipwreck.
 Awesome defeated Whipwreck by pinfall using a frog splash.

 The second bout was a singles match between Chris Candido and Nova.
 During the match, Chris Chetti came to ringside, kissing Candido's valet Tammy Lynn Sytch before carrying her backstage.
 Nova went on to defeat Candido by pinfall following a Kryptonite Krunch.

 Following the second bout, Danny Doring, Roadkill, and Doring's girlfriend Miss Congeniality were confronted in the ring by Cyrus, who offered to trade the debuting Elektra for Miss Congeniality.
 After Doring told Miss Congeniality that he had no intention of marrying her and that he had cheated on her, Miss Congeniality slapped him, prompting Doring to give her a double arm DDT and Roadkill to give her a diving splash.
 Miss Congeniality was then stretchered out of the ring; this marked her final appearance with ECW, with Elektra replacing her as Doring and Roadkill's valet.

 The third bout was a three way dance between Little Guido, Spike Dudley, and Super Crazy.
 Dudley was the first competitor eliminated when Little Guido pinned him following a Sicilian Drop.
 Super Crazy went on to pin Little Guido to win the match using a sitout powerbomb.